-Consumer price inflation has risen significantly in 2022 and if it continues will mean much higher costs for Torq's expenditure programs.
-Torq's program cost estimates could rapidly become out-of-date.
+While now moderating after rises in 2022 and 2023, monetary inflation can cause Torq's program cost estimates to rapidly become out-of-date.
 If this happens, the Company will need to either raise additional funds causing equity dilution or reduce its expenditures and reducing progress.
 Increases in inflation usually result in central bank interest rate hikes which can trigger negative capital market conditions, making financing difficult.
 While inflation increases have often led to higher precious and base metal prices, there can be no assurance of that and the Company's operations and its share price could well be adversely affected by increased inflation.
-At over 13%, inflation in Chile has reached a 30-year high in 2022.
+Chilean inflation has dropped from 13% in 2022 and was at 6.3% in 2023.